 Identifying the causes of your anxiety, adjusting your nutrition intake, increasing regular exercise, and learning about your underlying anxious thoughts have been shown to be helpful in managing these symptoms.
 Treatments for which there is evidence to help anxiety include: cognitive behavioral therapy, acceptance and commitment therapy, mindfulness, and motivational interviewing.

 Depression does not always mean that you feel sad.
 It can feel like you no longer have any interest in the things you previously enjoyed.
 You may have a change in your appetite and subsequent weight gain or loss.

 Many individuals who are depressed benefit from increasing their participation in pleasant activities, behaving in a way that is aligned with their values, incorporating a healthier nutritional regimen, and increasing regular physical activity.
-Dr. Kandah is trained in a variety of evidence based treatments which have been shown to effectively treat depression.
+Our providers are trained in a variety of evidence based treatments which have been shown to effectively treat depression.

 Those who have Survived Trauma

 A number of events can be considered to be traumatic if they are directly experienced, witnessed, or occurred to a friend of family member.
 Instances of sexual assault, physical abuse, being forced to migrate from your home country, experiencing war, car accident, a diagnosis of cancer or an other terminal illness, are all examples of a traumatic event.

 Many individuals respond to traumatic experiences in different ways.
 Some go through a period of adjustment where they feel anxious or sad until the issue has resolved.
 Other times, the aftermath of surviving a trauma can be acute or have longer lasting effects such as posttraumatic stress disorder (PTSD).
 An individual suffering from PTSD can feel like the event(s) is happening over and over again.
 Reminders of the event(s) can cause an individual to feel emotional or physically tense.